JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorManager(BDDAD)/usbd15/Readme_usbd15.md

 >**AC2:** Acceptance criteria: A function should be used to create the workstation and to return success or an error.

+>This script defines a PL/SQL function called register_workstation, which registers a new workstation in the Work_Station table.
+The function accepts four parameters: workstation ID, workstation type ID, name, and description.
+>
+>The first step in the function is to validate if the provided workstation type ID exists in the Workstation_Type table.
+If the type ID does not exist, the function returns an error message indicating that the workstation type is invalid.
+If the type ID is valid, the function proceeds to the next step.
+>
+>The second step is to insert the new workstation details into the Work_Station table.
+If the insertion is successful, a success message is returned, confirming the workstation has been registered.
+The function also includes error handling: if a workstation with the same ID already exists, it returns an error message indicating a duplicate ID.
+If any other error occurs, a generic error message is returned.

       CREATE OR REPLACE FUNCTION register_workstation (
          p_ws_id Work_Station.WS_ID%TYPE,